BlogDestinationsHiking in the Austrian Alps in 2026

 Mayrhofen

 The key reason people are drawn to Mayrhofen is the great outdoors.
 In winter you can experience world-class skiing here, with numerous resorts accessed from the valley floor.
 During the summer months, the hiking is spectacular, and the opportunities for biking, climbing, and trekking are second to none.
-This article has all the information you need for planning a trip to Mayrhofen.
+This article has all the information you need for Mayrhofen Austria travel guide.

 Gosausee Lake in Gosau is a must-see place in Austrian Alps